-Cybersecurity means the body of processes, practices and technologies that is specifically designed to protect data, programs, devices and networks from attacks, unauthorized access and damage.
+Cybersecurity means the body of processes, practices, and technologies that are specifically designed to protect data, programs, devices and networks.
+Typical threats include unauthorised access, vandalism, and data encryption and exfiltration.
 Sometimes it is referred to as information technology security.

 Why Cybersecurity Is Important